omarbecerrasierra/Housing-Price-Real-Data/README.md

+# Housing-Price-Real-Data
-# Housing-Price-Real-Data notebookmof data analysis of the dataset for Colombia getting "Properati.com"
+notebook of data analysis of the dataset for Colombia getting "Properati.com"